Earth X: Earth X

-The Inhuman Royal Family return from space and contact Reed, hoping to reunite with their people.
-While trying to find the lost Inhuman nation with Cerebro, Richards discovers Bolt's actions.
-The Skull's army reaches New York, overtaking it, and Captain America and his allies fall to the Skull's powers.
-While the Skull is distracted, Captain America kills the child dictator and liberates his followers.
+The Inhuman Royal Family return from space and contact Reed Richards, hoping to reunite with their people.
+While trying to find the lost Inhuman nation with Cerebro, Reed discovers Black Bolt's actions.
+Skull's army reaches New York, overtaking it, and Captain America and his allies fall to Skull's powers.
+While Skull is distracted, Captain America kills him and liberates his followers.

 Before the heroes can celebrate, the Celestials arrive on Earth to germinate the embryo.
-As the Celestials prepare to attack New York, Loki arrives with a host of Asgardians found in the afterlife and announces he's not bad because he formed the Avengers.
+As the Celestials prepare to attack New York, Loki arrives with a host of Asgardians found in the afterlife.
 Stark sacrifices himself while trying to hold off the arriving Celestials.
 Black Bolt is killed after using his voice to travel across the universe and call for Galactus, who is revealed to be devouring worlds in order to destroy Celestial embryos growing within them.
-Galactus kills several Celestials and forces the others to flee.
-Afterwards, Galactus consumes Earth's Celestial embryo.
-Galactus prepares to leave, and Reed requests that he remove his helmet.
-Galactus reluctantly agrees, revealing that he is actually Franklin Richards.
-Franklin Richards previously convinced himself that he was Galactus, willingly sacrificing his own identity to turn into the destroyer of worlds after realizing that Galactus needed to exist in order to keep the Celestial population in check.
-This needed to be done after the Fantastic Four killed the original Galactus with the ultimate nullifier.
-Reed Richards also realizes this fact and makes the heartbreaking decision to not remind Franklin of who he originally was for the sake of the universe.
+Galactus consumes Earth's Celestial embryo before revealing himself to be Franklin Richards.
+After the Fantastic Four used the Ultimate Nullifier to kill Galactus, Franklin sacrificed his own identity to become Galactus's successor, reasoning that Galactus existed to keep the Celestial population in check.

 X-51 realizes the Watchers' true purpose is to watch over Celestial eggs because one of their numbers failed to stop the birth of Galactus millions of years ago.
-X-51 destroys Uatu's ears and decides to destroy all Celestial eggs gestating inside the various planets within the universe.
-Reed converts his vibranium power network into "Human Torches", hoping to burn off the Terrigen Mists and restore Earth's human population.
+X-51 then decides to destroy all Celestial eggs gestating inside the various planets within the universe.
+Reed repurposes his vibranium power network, hoping to destroy the Terrigen Mist.